Raytheon Coyote: Operational history

-The Coyote is launched from a NOAA P-3 Hurricane Hunter aircraft, and provides NOAA hurricane forecasters with real-time data on atmospheric air pressure, temperature, moisture, wind speed and direction as well as surface temperature.
-The Coyote collects this essential data at altitudes too low for manned aircraft to safely navigate in the hurricane environment.
-Its first operational deployment was an investigation of Hurricane Edouard on 16 September 2014.
+The original Coyote weather drone was used by NOAA starting with Hurricane Edouardo in the 2014 Atlantic Hurricane Season until funding for it ran out after the 2017 hurricane season.
+It was deployed by P-3 Hurricane Hunter aircraft, to collect data on atmospheric air pressure, temperature, moisture, wind speed and direction as well as surface temperature.
+Its role was to collect data at altitudes too low for manned aircraft to safely navigate in the hurricane environment.

 In December 2023, the U.S. Army disclosed plans to purchase 6,700 Coyote interceptors from 2025-2029 for the Mobile-Low, Slow, Small Unmanned Aircraft Integrated Defeat System (M-LIDS) and FS-LIDS, as well as associated launch platforms and radars.
 6,000 jet-powered radar-guided Coyote Blocks 2s will be procured costing an estimated $100,000 each, while 700 electric motor-driven pusher propeller Block 3s will be bought which uses an unspecified non-kinetic payload (likely an electronic warfare system or high-power directed energy weapon) which enables it to be recovered and refurbished for reuse.
 The M-LIDS configuration consists of one M-ATV with a turret with electro-optical sensors to spot and track incoming drones and armed with a two-round Coyote launcher and a 30 mm XM914 automatic cannon as well as a mast-mounted Ku-band radar, and a second M-ATV equipped with additional sensors and EW capabilities.
 The FS-LIDS is a palletized system, with one having a four-round Coyote launcher and sensor array, and the other with a larger and more capable Ku-band radar.

+In July of 2026 Raytheon representatives said the Coyote C-UAS system is now in wide use and "has been significantly successful combating Class 1 through 3 drones" and that the U.S. Army was willing to disclose 600 successful combat intercepts by the Coyote system as part of Operation Epic Fury.
+Which is the first confirmed use of the system in an active combat setting.